Introduction: Making a Basic Twi'lek Headwrap for Lekku

 Once you have your pattern cut out and fit to your head*, get your material for the headwrap.

-Using heavy items like a coffee mug, soup can, or glass candle holder, weigh down your pattern.
+- Using heavy items like a coffee mug or soup can weigh down your pattern.

 Step 3: Cut Out the Headwrap